-- To impart knowledge on the concept of agroforestry as a sustainable land use system. - To acquainted knowledge on diagnosis and design of different agroforestry systems - To evaluate the site and establishment of climate smart agroforestry models for higher return.
+- To impart knowledge on the concept of agroforestry as a sustainable land use system - To acquainted knowledge on diagnosis and design of different agroforestry systems - To evaluate the site and establishment of climate smart agroforestry models for higher return.

-Agroforestry objectives, importance, potentials and limitations for implementations.
-Baris of classification of agroforestry systems and principles, indigenous vs. excite, intraspecific variations, crown architecture of tropical/temperate tress.
+Agroforestry: objectives, importance, potentials and limitations for implementations.
+Basis of classification of agroforestry systems and principles, indigenous vs. exotic, intraspecific variations, crown architecture of tropical/ temperate trees.
 Concept for selection of multipurpose trees.
-Overview and case muches of different agroforestry systems.
-Structural and functional attributes of agraforestry systems, shifting cultivation, raungus system, multiple and mixed cropping, alley cropping, silvopastoral systems, shelter-beits and windownks, energy plantations and hours gardent.
-Rote of trees in still productivity and management in agroforestry.
-Tree architecture and fine root dynamics, Soil productivity and management in agroforestry.
+Overview and case studies of different agroforestry systems.
+Structural and functional attributes of agroforestry systems, shifting cultivation, taungya system, multiple and mixed cropping, alley cropping, silvopastoral systems, shelter-belts and windbreaks, energy plantations and home gardens.
+Role of trees in soil productivity and conservation-micro-site enrichment-litter and fine root dynamics, Soil productivity and management in agroforestry.
 Tree architecture and canopy management.